"Scheme-theoretic images" of morphisms of stacks: Scheme-theoretic images

 For the converse, we note that, under the additional hypotheses, the morphism $\xi$ factors through a morphism $\xibar: \cX \to \cZ$, by Lemma~\ref{lem:xibar}; so if $\cF'$ contains $\cZ$, we see that $\xi$ factors through $\cF'$, as required. \end{proof} Under the assumption that $\xi$ is proper, we may strengthen Lemma~\ref{lem:minimality} as follows.

 \begin{lem} Assume either that $\cF$ satisfies~{\em [1]}, or that $\cX$ is locally of finite presentation over $S$.
 Assume also that $\xi$ is proper and that $\cF$ is~$\mathbf{Art}^{\mathbf{triv}}$-homogeneous.
-If $\cF'$ is a substack of~$\cF$, and if the monomorphism $\cF'\into\cF$ is representable by algebraic spaces and of finite type, then the morphism $\xi: \cX \to \cF$ factors through $\cF'$ if and only if $\cF'$ contains $\cZ$. \end{lem} \begin{proof} Set $\cZ':=\cZ\times_\cF\cF'$.
+If $\cF'$ is a substack of~$\cF$, and if the monomorphism $\cF'\into\cF$ is representable by algebraic spaces and of finite type, then the morphism $\xi: \cX \to \cF$ factors through $\cF'$ if and only if $\cF'$ contains $\cZ$. \end{lem} \begin{proof}The ``if'' direction was proved in Lemma~\ref{lem:minimality}.
+For the ``only if'' direction, set $\cZ':=\cZ\times_\cF\cF'$.
 We begin by showing that the finite type monomorphism $\cZ'\to\cZ$ is a closed immersion; it suffices to show that it is proper, and since monomorphisms are automatically separated, and since it is finite type by assumption, it in fact suffices to show that it is universally closed.

 Firstly, note that since $\cX\to\cZ$ is proper and surjective by Lemma~\ref{lem:proper and surjective}, the composite $|\cX|\to|\cZ'|\to|\cZ|$ is surjective, while $|\cZ'|\to|\cZ|$ is injective.
 Thus $|\cX|\to|\cZ'|$ is surjective.
 Similarly, $|\cX|\to|\cZ|$ is closed, and a trivial topological argument then shows that $|\cZ'|\to|\cZ|$ is closed.
 Since both properness and surjectivity are preserved by arbitrary base changes, we conclude that $\cZ'\to\cZ$ is universally closed, as claimed, and thus a closed immersion.